-Markel Corp. provides several policy extras without the extra cost, including personal effects coverage for up to $1,000, emergency towing for up to $500 and diminishing deductibles that reduce your out-of-pocket costs for a claim by 25% after each loss-free year.
+Markel provides several policy extras at no additional cost, including personal effects coverage for up to $1,000, emergency towing for up to $500 and diminishing deductibles that reduce your out-of-pocket costs for a claim by 25% after each loss-free year.

 While many other insurers focus on home and auto insurance, Foremost has built its business by insuring specialty risks that may not be well understood by broad market insurers.
 Foremost breaks out its boat insurance offering into a good/better/best selection, providing coverage packages to meet the needs of most boaters.

 Safety course discounts of up to 20% are available and extras like pet coverage, trip interruption coverage and hurricane haul-out coverage are included at no extra charge with premium packages.

 - Many discounts available can help reduce the financial burden of insurance

 - Select from one of eight coverage packages based on your boat type